Oceanic Refractions

 ——-

-Oceanic Refractions is co-produced by CTM Festival and transmediale with funding by the Hauptstadtkulturfonds (German Capital Culture Fonds), Creative Australia, and with support from the European Commission.
+Oceanic Refractions 2024 was co-produced by CTM Festival and transmediale with funding by the Hauptstadtkulturfonds (German Capital Culture Fonds), Creative Australia, and with support from the European Commission.

 Photo credits: Laisiasa Dave Lavaki, Franki Casillo, Caroline McMillan